Orach, Red (French Spinach) (1/2oz)

 • Protein and Fiber: A good source of both protein and dietary fiber.

-• Strengthens bones: The high vitamin K content supports bone health.
+• Helps strengthen bones: The high vitamin K content supports bone health.

-• Boosts immunity: Vitamins A and C help boost the immune system.
+• Helps boost immunity: Vitamins A and C help boost the immune system.

-• Supports eye and skin health: Beta-carotene is beneficial for eye and skin health.
+• Helps support eye and skin health: Beta-carotene is beneficial for eye and skin health.

 • Aids red blood cell formation: The iron content is essential for creating red blood cells and transporting oxygen.